-Activity end date
+Project works end date

-The activity end date sets the date and optionally the time at which the project works are expected to be completed and the project is brought back into service (after any commissioning).
-If the project is completed in multiple stages this date is the completion of the first stage of project works.
-The activity end date is also known as the implementation start time in the PBA Regulations.
+The project works end date sets the date and optionally the time at which the project works are expected to be completed and the project is brought back into service (after any commissioning).
+The project works end date is also known as the implementation start time in the PBA Regulations.